aryanbhosale/harry-potter-discord-bot/README.md

 This is a Discord AI Chatbot that uses the [Microsoft DialoGPT conversational model](https://huggingface.co/microsoft/DialoGPT-medium) fine-tuned on the book transcript of [Harry Potter](https://en.wikipedia.org/wiki/Harry_Potter) (HP).

-I trained the model using the lines of my favorite quirky character, Harry Potter.
+I trained the model using the lines of my favorite character, Harry Potter.
 He has about 155 lines in total in the transcript I used.

 You can directly chat with the model hosted on [Hugging Face's Model Hub](https://huggingface.co/aryanbhosale/DialoGPT-medium-harrypotter).